8 tips to select the best nursing bra

 4. Choose a bra with a wider bottom band for support with multiple hooks and eyes for easy adjustment

 Growth in the torso tends to come from a widening of the area of the rib cage-- not the back.
 The back band provides the majority of the support of your bra, so this is a very important feature.
 At approximately eight months of pregnancy, when you are getting fitted for your nursing bra, you should be fitting the back band of the bra on the loosest hook and eye.
 This will then allow room for you to tighten the back band post birth as your rib cage contracts.
-If you are buying a bra in the beginning your pregnancy, use the inner hooks to start with so that the bra can grow with you.
+If you are buying a nursing support bra in the beginning your pregnancy, use the inner hooks to start with so that the bra can grow with you.

 5. Get a proper fitting

 As your breasts will continue to change in size throughout your pregnancy and post-birth, we recommend that you get fitted for a nursing bra when you are around eight months pregnant.
 This is the size you will most probably return to at approximately 6 weeks post birth, once your body has learned to regulate its milk supply.
-Your local maternity or lingerie boutique, as well as Nordstrom or Soma are great places to go for a proper bra fitting.
+Your local maternity or lingerie boutique, as well as Nordstrom or Soma are great places to go for a proper nursing bra fitting.
 A good bra fitter help you get the added support you’ll need as your breasts get fuller and heavier, will make sure the band under the bust is snug, and that the straps don’t cut into your shoulders.

 6. Wire free is usually best

 The concern about wearing an underwire bra while nursing stems from the idea that the wire could inhibit blood flow and hamper milk production or lead to a clogged duct or even mastitis.
 To avoid these problems, wire-free bras are recommended.
-Most wire-free nursing bras are constructed with the same channelling or support under the bust, but without the wire.
+Most wire-free nursing support bras are constructed with the same channeling or support under the bust, but without the wire.
 If you have a larger bust and feel more secure with the underwire, try to hold off on underwire until you are a bit further into your nursing journey, and make sure you have a wire-free option to switch into if you start to get uncomfortable.

 7. Consider your lifestyle